The Scout Troop Investiture

 The Scouts stand in their patrols with the Scout Leader at the front.
 The Scout Leader then calls the Troop to the alert.

-The new Scout is escorted to the front by Akela if they are moving on from Cubs or their Patrol Leader if they are new to Scouting.
+In scout uniform the new Scout is escorted to the front by Akela if they are moving on from Cubs or their Patrol Leader if they are new to Scouting.

 If they are due any final awards from Cubs they are then presented before they are invested as a Scout.